coltin/JimJam/README.md

 * Fix the project directory structure so it's not so flat! :)
 * Create a section of this READEME that is dedicated to the sample application.
 How it works, how it can be used, etc.
 * Make calls to JobManager async (mostly done with JobManagerThread).
-* Fix issue with the ExecutorService only spinning up one thread in its pool, even with plenty of jobs.
 * Add job lifecycle methods so that application developers can hook into them as desired. (partially done)
 * Allow a job to cancel?
 Seems like this is unnecessary given a job can throw an exception to cancel itself.
 Having something outside the job cancel might be useful.
 * If a persistent job fails to complete and it will be re-run, first save its current state to disk so that running it again will have th previous state.
 This should be documented.
 Maybe this behaviour can be confifured.